Tarakunduru/UMBC-DATA606-FALL2023-THURSDAY/docs/proposal.md

 In the Hotel Booking Cancellation Prediction project, the target variable (also known as the label) will be the is_canceled column.
 This binary variable indicates whether a booking was canceled (1) or not (0).
 The goal of the machine learning model will be to predict this variable based on the other features in the dataset.

+# 4. Exploratory Data Analysis

+### 4.1 Data Cleaning

+### 4.1.1 Checking and removing duplicates from the Data Set

+* Checking the duplicates from the data set

+### 4.1.2 Analysing the data and visualization

+* This plot is designed to show the relationship between two variables: whether a hotel booking was canceled (is_canceled) and whether the guest who made the booking is a repeated guest (is_repeated_guest).
+* The is_canceled column likely contains binary values (0 or 1) indicating whether each booking was canceled or not, and the is_repeated_guest column also likely contains binary values indicating whether each guest is a repeated guest or not.
+* The data for the plot is sourced from a DataFrame named target_data_summary.
+In this plot, the is_canceled variable is represented on the x-axis, and is_repeated_guest is on the y-axis.
+* The bars in the plot represent the frequency of each combination of is_canceled and is_repeated_guest values in the data.
+* The plot aims to visually demonstrate whether there's a significant relationship between booking cancellations and repeat customers.
+* The resulting bar plot should show the relationship between whether a booking was canceled and whether the guest was a repeated guest.
+* Each bar in the plot represents a combination of is_canceled and is_repeated_guest values, and the height of the bar represents the frequency (or count) of that combination in the target_data_summary data set.
+"C:\Users\kundu\Downloads\606.png"

+* This boxplot is desxigned to show the relationship between hotel booking cancellations (is_canceled), lead time (lead_time), and hotel type (hotel).
+Data is sourced from a DataFrame named hotel_data.
+* The x-axis represents booking cancellations, the y-axis represents lead time, and different hotel types are differentiated using the hue parameter.
+* This plot aims to compare lead time distributions for canceled and non-canceled bookings for both resort and city hotels.
+The title "resort and city hotel outliers" suggests a focus on identifying outliers in these distributions.

+* This boxplot examines the relationship between hotel booking cancellations (is_canceled), the number of weekend nights stayed (stays_in_weekend_nights), and the type of hotel (hotel).
+* The x-axis represents booking cancellations, the y-axis represents the number of weekend nights stayed, and different hotel types are differentiated using the hue parameter.
+* The plot's purpose is to compare the distribution of weekend nights stayed for canceled and non-canceled bookings across different hotel types.
+The title "resort and city hotel outliers" suggests a focus on identifying outliers in this distribution.

+* this plot visualize the distribution of total special requests (total_of_special_requests) made by guests in the hotel_data DataFrame.
+* The x-axis of the histogram represents the different counts of special requests, and the y-axis represents the frequency of each count.
+* The seaborn function histplot is used to create the histogram, with x set to 'total_of_special_requests'
+* The title "distribution of total special requests" is set using plt.title().
+This plot is intended to provide a visual representation of how frequently different numbers of special requests are made by guests.

+* This plot explore the relationship between reserved room types (reserved_room_type), lead time for booking (lead_time), and hotel type (hotel) in the hotel_data DataFrame.
+* The x-axis represents the different room types, while the y-axis represents the lead time for bookings.
+The catplot function is used with data set to hotel_data, x set to 'reserved_room_type', y set to 'lead_time', and col set to 'hotel'.
+* This creates separate plots for each hotel type.
+The color of the plot points is set to green using the color parameter.

+* This plot generates to visualize the relationship between booking cancellations (is_canceled), the number of days in the waiting list (days_in_waiting_list), and the type of deposit (deposit_type).
+* In the plot, the x-axis represents booking cancellations, the y-axis represents the number of days in the waiting list, and the col parameter is used to create separate plots for each deposit type.
+* y set to 'days_in_waiting_list', x set to 'is_canceled', and col set to 'deposit_type'.
+All the data points are colored red, as specified by the color parameter.

+* This plot displays the distribution of hotel bookings across different market segments (market_segment) and their cancellation status (is_canceled).
+* In the plot, the x-axis represents the market segments, and the y-axis represents the count of bookings.
+The hue parameter is used to differentiate between canceled and non-canceled bookings with different colors.
+* The plot is further enhanced by rotating the x-axis labels by 65 degrees and aligning them to the right for better readability, as specified by the set_xticklabels method.

+# Conclusions:

+Cancellation count is less for repeated guests

+Lead time is less for confirm bookings lead time is less for resort hotels

+Stay in weekend nights is equal for both confirm and cancelled cases in both the hotels but the outliers are high in confirmed classes

+Distribution of total special requests is left skewed

+Lead time is high for room types C,A and D for both the hotels

+Deposit type is refundable waiting list days are same but the other categories it is high.